AhmetRamazanli/Machine-Learning-with-Python/README.md

 ## Machine-Learning-with-Python
 #### There are some python projects in this repository
+#### One of the script is py document which is created at Anaconda Spyder python base environment
+#### Others are created with python notebook environment
 #### 1. One of the projects is related to Principal Component Analysis was done with using examination.csv data
-#### 2. One is related with different machine learning Algorithm Implementation to the SocialNetwork csv file
+#### 2. One is related with different machine learning Algorithm Implementations to the SocialNetwork csv file
 #### 3. The other project is related with StudentPerformance Analysis
 #### 4. The last one is related with Logistic Regression implementation with parameter tuning to the BreastCancer csv file
 @AhmetRamazanli